Cuahchic/ML-car-pricing/README.md

 ## File Structure
 The folder called 'cql-scripts' contains the scripts to create the Cassandra tables.

+The folder called 'img' contains an example visualisation image for the README.

 The folder called 'ml-testing' contains the data exploration and testing done for creating the ML models.
 It also can be used to retrain the model using data that has been scraped.

 The folder called 'scraper' contains the Python code for doing the web scraping.
 This can be run on a schedule to regularly pull down data, but be warned that too frequent pulls may result in being IP blocked.